Emurasoft/emurasoft.github.io/en/dlg/join_csv/index.md

 This shows a list of all columns in both documents.
 The selected columns are included in the output, in this order.

-## Enable/Disable All check box
+## Enable/Disable All checkbox

-This check box enables or disables all items in the list.
+This checkbox enables or disables all items in the list.

 ## Up button